j0k/kilskil/README.md

 # kilskil
 Kilskil allows you to develop all skills you want with fine notifications and keeping mind happy.

+# philosophy in short

+skill as a link

 # why it's important
 Each of as has lot of original mind practices and exercises he/she develop or want to develop.
 Here you can share it, descibe it and allow other people to connect you practices in constructive way.
 If you like deep mind processes you will definitly like it.